captainsafia/giddy/README.md

 by commit. giddy provides a few simple commands for traversing the revision history for a particular project.

-`giddy back` goes backwards one command in the revision history.
+`giddy back` goes backwards one commit in the revision history.
 For example, in order to go back three commits into the project, a user can input the following commands.